bciuca/bciuca.github.io/_posts/2013-04-10-using-multiple-github-accounts.md

     </code>
 </pre>

-While you can have global git user prefences set, such as email, I configured my email in the project git config to use my work address.
+While you can have global git user preferences set, such as email, I configured my email in the project git config to use my work address.

 For my personal repo, I just use my default global user settings and the usual git ssh addresses (i.e. git@github.com).
 So there is really nothing more to add to your other git config unless you need further customization.